-Republican response muted as Democrats accuse Trump of 'racist' attacks on congresswomen
+Democrats plan vote condemning 'xenophobic' Trump attacks on minority congresswomen

 Republican U.S. Senator Lindsey Graham, a sometime Trump golf partner and adviser, blasted the four congresswomen in an interview on Fox News on Monday, calling them “socialist” and “anti-Semitic.”
 Graham also called on Trump to stop making such personal attacks.

-“Aim higher. ...
+“Aim higher ...
 They are American citizens.
 They won an election.
 Take on their policies.
 The bottom line here is this is a diverse country,” Graham said, adding he had spoken to Trump.

 Another Republican lawmaker, U.S. Representative Chip Roy, also pushed back, saying in a tweet overnight that Trump “was wrong” but adding that lawmakers “who refuse to defend America” should not be re-elected next year.